antrea-io/antrea/test/e2e/README.md

 Note that `./infra/vagrant/provision.sh` can take a while to complete but it only needs to be run once.

+##### IPv6 cluster

+To test Antrea IPv6 support, an IPv6-only cluster can be created, by provisioning a private IPv6 network to connect Kubernetes Nodes, instead of a private IPv4 network.
+You simply need to invoke `./infra/vagrant/provision.sh` with `--ip-family v6`.
+This option can be used even if the host machine does not support IPv6 itself.
+Note however that the Nodes do not have public IPv6 connectivity; they can still connect to the Internet using IPv4, which means that Docker images can be pulled without issue.
+Similarly, Pods (which only support IPv6) cannot connect to the Internet.
+To avoid issues when running Kubernetes conformance tests, we configure a proxy on the control-plane Node for all DNS traffic.
+While CoreDNS will reply to cluster local DNS queries directly, all other queries will be forwarded to the proxy over IPv6, and the proxy will then forward them to the default resolver for the Node (this time over IPv4).
+This means that all DNS queries from the Pods should succeed, even though the returned public IP addresses (IPv4 and / or IPv6) are no accessible.

 #### Debugging

 You can SSH into any of the Node VMs using `vagrant ssh [Node name]` (must be